athanimadhu/Supervised_finetuning_ViT_LoRA/README.md

 > **Note**: The full `Training/` folder containing all images has not been included in this repository due to its large size.
 If you need access to the full dataset, please contact me, and I can provide it upon request.

 ## Understanding the Data
-The images were obtained from simulations of filaments from my PhD research.
+The images were obtained from snapshots of simulations of filaments from my PhD research.
 These filaments represent microtubules in an in-vitro gliding assay.
+There is periodic boundary conditon in the simulations in both x and y dimensions.
 For reference on what these images mean, please see my paper:

 M. G. Athani and D. A. Beller, "Symmetry and stability of orientationally ordered collective motions of self-propelled, semiflexible filaments," Phys.
 Rev. Res.
 6, 023319 (2024).
 [DOI: 10.1103/PhysRevResearch.6.023319](https://doi.org/10.1103/PhysRevResearch.6.023319)